hoekit/odds-and-ends/README.md

       create robust, reliable programs

 - COVID-19
-    - SARS-CoV-2 in water and wasteware: A critical review (Feb 2021)
+    - SARS-CoV-2 in water and wastewater: A critical review (Feb 2021)
         - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7528884/

 - Design Notes

     - SAS session runtime configuration

         - SAS session runtime configuration is divided into `options` and `procs`.
 Options are like runtime options, while `procs` are procedures.
 This combination makes it easy to setup default options and also load standard libraries but at the cost of some complexity.
         - The configuration of a SAS session runtime can be modified at various places.